Do Infrared Saunas Really Work? Benefits, Myths & What to Expect

 Better Sleep at Night

-After a session, your body cools down naturally —
+After a session, your body cools down naturally — which helps signal that it's time to rest.

 A Natural Sweat Without Intense Heat

 You still sweat, but without the extreme temperatures of traditional saunas.
+That makes it more comfortable for regular use.

 Muscle Recovery and Light Relief

-Many people use infrared saunas after workouts or long days
+Many people use infrared saunas after workouts or long days to help their body feel more relaxed.

 Common Myths About Infrared Saunas